 Program Description:

-We will stay at the historic Mabel Dodge Luhan House in Taos.
-This fabled house, once the home of an heiress and self-proclaimed "muse," famously hosted writers Thomas Wolfe, Willa Cather, and Thornton Wilder, photographers Ansel Adams and Alfred Steiglitz, dancer Martha Graham, and many more.
+We will stay at the historic Mabel Dodge Luhan House in Taos for five nights.
+This fabled house, once the home of an heiress and self-proclaimed "muse," famously welcomed writers Thomas Wolfe, Willa Cather, and Thornton Wilder, photographers Ansel Adams and Alfred Steiglitz, dancer Martha Graham, and many more.
 Today the Inn hosts retreats for writers and artists in its historic adobe structure, as well as in the Juniper House, a Southwestern style lodge on the property.
 We will have exclusive use of the Inn's studio for our writing sessions.
 A yoga studio is also available for participants' use.
-We will enjoy breakfast and lunch at the Inn, featuring local ingredients.
+We will enjoy breakfast and some lunches at the Inn, featuring local ingredients.
+Our final night will be spent in Santa Fe in an historic downtown hotel.

-We will write in museums, galleries, and historic squares as you respond to the landscape, architecture, art, and literary history that surrounds you.
+We will write in museums, galleries, and storied plazas as you respond to the landscape, architecture, art, and literary history that surround you.
 Amidst the company of fellow curious writers and creative travelers, you will enjoy a cohort of shared interests and support.
 An informal sharing of our work, for those who desire to read, will conclude our time together.

 More Program Details: